linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 3/HBS Case Netflix-Valuing a New Business Model.md

 # Analyst Reactions

-Analysts offered mixed reactions to Netflix's shift from a DVD-focused to a streaming-focused
+Analysts offered mixed reactions to Netflix's shift from a DVD-focused to a streaming-focused company.

-company.
 They understood the rapid transition from physical to digital in all forms of media, and knew that Netflix had little choice but to embrace streaming.
 Some analysts raised issues with Netflix's business model that they believed could make it difficult for the company to succeed, while others came to the company's defense.

-Accounting Before it began investing heavily in streaming content in 2010, Netflix bought its DVDs on a month-to-month basis and amortized them over a oneto three-year period, resulting in about  $40\%$  amortization of assets each quarter.[24]
+Accounting Before it began investing heavily in streaming content in 2010, Netflix bought its DVDs on a month-to-month basis and amortized them over a one-to three-year period, resulting in about $40\%$ amortization of assets each quarter.[24]
 Once it began investing in streaming content, its costs to acquire assets became larger: threeto five-year contracts that posed high up-front costs.
 These assets were amortized over the life of the streaming contract, rather than the useful life of an individual film or TV title.
-By the second quarter of 2011, Netflix's quarterly amortization of its content had dropped to about  $24\%$ .[25]
+By the second quarter of 2011, Netflix's quarterly amortization of its content had dropped to about $24\%$.[25]
 Analysts questioned the validity of amortizing the same film over a longer time period based on it being in streaming format rather than a physical DVD.
 One analyst noted, "This dynamic has eroded the quality of Netflix's earnings and has led to a large disparity between its cash flow and accrual earnings."[26]
 Other analysts defended Netflix's accounting practices, however.
 One analyst thought that Netflix's accounting, "could be viewed as conservative… .
 We expect healthy subscriber growth over time and by amortizing the content on straight-line basis, Netflix is actually initially amortizing the costs of a lower subscriber base and ultimately lower revenue base (assuming subscribers continue to grow).[27]\n\n

 Off-balance-sheet obligations Analysts also worried about the amount of streaming content commitments that Netflix did not list on its balance sheet because they did not fall under FAS 63.
 Some were concerned that Netflix would not have enough future revenue to pay for its streaming content commitments when they came due.[28]
 (Exhibit 4 shows Netflix's content library and liabilities, Exhibit 5 shows the company's off-balance-sheet commitments, and Exhibit 6 shows the growth in Netflix's content acquisition costs.)
 As Netflix noted in its SEC filings, however, its off-balance-sheet obligations could be much higher than those currently acknowledged: "The company has entered into certain license agreements … It is unknown whether the company will receive access to these titles or what the ultimate price per title will be.
 Accordingly such amounts are not reflected … However such amounts are expected to be significant."[29]
 Analysts defended Netflix's methods, however, claiming they were similar to those used by other media companies.[30]